Zazzzles/Wordpress-DOS/README.md

 > A small DOS script targeting an unpatched vulnerability in wordpress sites.
 > Uses `/wp-admin/load-scripts.php` to request additional scripts from hosting server.
 > Includes large list of scripts as request payload
+> This implementation is for testing purposes only

 ## Usage